morse-simulator/morse/doc/morse/user/advanced_tutorials/hla_tutorial.rst

     bar.append(pose)
     pose.add_stream('hla', 'morse.middleware.hla.certi_test_output.CertiTestOutput')

-If you start again the billard and Morse, you now must see a new black ball on the billard.
-Moreover, if you move the robot in Morse with the keyboard, you should see the black ball also moving in the billard.
+If you restart the billard and Morse, you should now see a new black ball on the billard board.
+Moreover, if you move the robot in Morse with the keyboard, you should see the black ball also moving in the billard board.

-At the end, your file must look like ``$MORSE_ROOT/share/morse/examples/tutorials/tutorial_hla.py``.
+At the end, your file should look like ``$MORSE_ROOT/share/morse/examples/tutorials/tutorial_hla.py``.